Medicine: Graduate Entry (MBBCh)

 All applicants to the A101 course need to sit the GAMSAT admissions exam prior to applying via UCAS.
-The results for a part of the application assessment.
+The results form part of the application assessment.

-This accelerated entry course has been developed as part of Cardiff University’s commitment to widen access to Medicine.
+This course has been developed as part of Cardiff University’s commitment to widen access to Medicine.
 Small numbers of selected students from the feeder streams take additional modules during their first degree which make them eligible to apply to be accepted onto the 4 year course.
-Selected students must graduate with a first or upper second class degree.
+You must graduate with a first or upper second class degree.

 The programme initially focuses on building a platform for integrated clinical sciences.
 This is delivered in the classroom, practical classes, lectures and the virtual learning environment.
 You learn to apply your knowledge in the clinical environment, both in hospital and community settings.